-Low quality: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect b.
+Moderate quality: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different b.
 Randomisation and allocation concealment were either not reported or there were serious deficiencies in these areas d.
 Studies are relevant to the PICO being addressed.
 Breast density was not addressed.
 For some studies, the control group received screening after the screening period.
 Gothenburg, AGE, and Swedish Two County -usual care arm received screening at end of study period.

-Very low quality: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect e. (i) The number of events and total population are large (>300 threshold for events); and (ii) the 95%CIs include the null, but do not cross appreciable benefit (RR 0.75).
+Low quality: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect e. (i) The number of events and total population are large (>300 threshold for events); and (ii) the 95% CIs include the null, but do not cross appreciable benefit (RR 0.75).
 Given the large sample sizes, an optimal sample size calculation was not warranted. f.
 Cannot assess publication bias (insufficient number of trials)